Best smartphones on the NZ market: What to look for and what to avoidby Peter Griffin

 There also finally appears to be life outside of the traditional Apple-Samsung duopoly dominating the smartphone market.
-Chinese phone maker Huawei earlier this month moved into second place for phone shipments ahead of Apple and is nipping at the heels of Samsung.
+Chinese phone maker Huawei has moved into second place for phone shipments ahead of Apple and is nipping at the heels of Samsung.

 But it is a complex, rapidly evolving market, heavy on marketing hype.
 Here is NOTED Tech’s five-point guide to what’s on the market, what to look out for and things to avoid when delving into the world of smartphones.

 1. Decide what smartphone ecosystem you want to live in

 With the Windows Phone all but dead, the smartphone world is divided between two operating systems: Apple’s iOS, which powers the iPhone and iPad, and Android, the Google-developed software powering a vast range of smartphones from a multitude of handset makers.

 The iOS operating system is renowned for its simplicity, ease of use, security and pleasing aesthetic.
 Apple’s less-is-more philosophy to software and user interface design can prove frustrating at times, but iOS delivers most of what you need, most of the time, and iOS 13, which will be available in September, has some great new features.

 Android, on the other hand, is very much like Windows; flexible, fully-featured, widely available on a wide range of devices, cheap and relatively easy to use.
 But the complicated Android landscape includes handset makers adapting the software to suit their own needs, meaning there are numerous ‘flavours’ of Android that all look and act slightly differently.